 What is the requirement of the unity of invention in Japan?

-If all the claimed invention in a single application is linked as to form a single general inventive concept, the application meets requirement of the unity of invention.
+If all the claimed invention in a single application is linked to form a single general inventive concept, the application meets the requirement of the unity of invention.
 This requirement corresponds to the rule 13 of the PCT.

 For more details of examples, see the Examination Guidelines, Part Ⅱ, Chapter 3.